Priority Areas - Anticoagulants in atrial fibrillation - Anticoagulant review

 - The use of any anticoagulant is associated with some drug-drug interactions which may increase the risk of serious bleeding or diminish stroke prevention.

-- The NICE guideline Atrial fibrillation: management highlights the need to review anticoagulation and the quality of anticoagulation at least annually, or more frequently if clinically relevant events occur affecting anticoagulation or bleeding risk.
+- The NICE guideline Atrial fibrillation: diagnosis and management highlights the need to review anticoagulation and the quality of anticoagulation at least annually, or more frequently if clinically relevant events occur affecting anticoagulation or bleeding risk.

 - Quality Statement 3 within the NICE Quality Standard for Atrial fibrillation states that adults with atrial fibrillation who are prescribed anticoagulation should discuss the options with their healthcare professional at least once a year.